olelong/42_miniRT/README.md

 ### How does it works :

+#### To launch the program you can :
+Type the command ``` Make ```
+Launch the executable ``` ./minirt ``` followed by a .rt file like ```maps/home.rt```

+-> The .rt files are files that are used to configure scenes.
+There are some examples of configuration files .rt in the map folder but you can configure your own.
+(See how below)

 #### To quit the scene you can :
-Press the ESC key or Click on the red cross in the window to close the window and exit the program program properly.
+Press the ESC key or click on the red cross in the window to close the window and exit the program program properly.